It all starts with your vision…

 - Visit our showroom: Get inspired!
 Come visit our showroom!
 We encourage you to bring the information outlined in the Q&A section below.
 If you are able to furnish us with enough detail, we can provide you with a ballpark cost estimate.

 - Site visit: When you are ready to proceed, we schedule a site visit at your location to take accurate measurements.
 The site visit also enables us to get a feel for flow, style, and logistics of physically performing the job.
-The modest fee for this service is applied to the cost of your cabinetry.
+The modest fee for this service is non-refundable, but is applied to the cost of your cabinetry.

 - Design: We create drawings based on your feedback, information gathered at our site visit, specs generally accepted as Guidelines from the National Kitchen and Bath Association, and our 30 years plus of experience.
 When final drawings are complete, you review and approve the drawings and sign the proposal.
-A deposit of 50% of the total job cost, less the prepaid site visit fee, is due at this time to move your project into our production queue.
+A non-refundable deposit of 50% of the total job cost, less the prepaid site visit fee, is due at this time to move your project into our production queue.
 We provide you with an estimated delivery and installation date.

 - Delivery and Installation: We contact you in advance to confirm that you are ready and schedule the delivery/installation date.
-A payment of 40% of the cabinetry is due upon delivery.
+A non-refundable payment of 40% of the cabinetry is due upon delivery.
 If your own contractor is doing the installation, the final balance is due at this time.
 If we are doing the installation, the final payment of 10% is due upon completion of installation.

 - Sit back and relax!
 Enjoy your beautiful new cabinets and don’t forget to tell a friend!

 For detailed information, please refer to our Q&A section below: